How to Dead Bug Exercise

 Selecting the Right Weight: Start by choosing an appropriate weight that challenges your core muscles without compromising your form.
 Begin with a lighter weight and gradually increase as you become stronger and more proficient with the exercise.

-Starting Position: Lie flat on your back on an exercise mat, with your arms extended straight up toward the ceiling and your legs bent at a 90-degree angle, knees directly over your hips.Dead beetle exercise hold the weight securely in your hands, positioned directly above your chest.
+Starting Position: Lie flat on your back on an exercise mat, with your arms extended straight up toward the ceiling and your legs bent at a 90-degree angle, knees directly over your hips.Dead beetle exercise: hold the weight securely in your hands, positioned directly above your chest.

 Lower One Leg and Opposite Arm: Slowly lower your right leg toward the ground while simultaneously lowering your left arm overhead, keeping both limbs hovering just above the floor.
 Maintain control and ensure your lower back remains in contact with the mat.